 This course provides an overview of the theories, principles and research in learning and motivation.
-It covers the most prominent theories and concepts in the field, such as classical and operant conditioning, information processing model, goal orientation theory, and intrinsic and extrinsic motivation.
-Contextual factors that affect learning and motivation, such as teaching strategies and assessment methods, will also be discussed.
+It covers the most relevant theories and concepts in the field, such as classical and operant conditioning, information processing model, attribution theory, and self-regulated learning.
+Contextual factors that affect learning and motivation, such as teacher expectations and feedback from various stakeholders, will also be discussed.
 This course puts strong emphasis on the application of theories to facilitate learning and motivation in real life situations.
-Participants are expected to actively explore the practical implications of the knowledge in special education settings.
-They are also expected to be reflective and active learners who proactively apply the knowledge to their own learning to achieve personal growth.
+Participants are expected to actively explore ways to improve the motivation and learning of individuals with special needs in schools and other settings respectfully and caringly.
+They are also expected to be reflective and active learners who apply the knowledge to their own learning to achieve personal growth.